32 Stylish Medium Shags You’ll Want To Try

 This is the perfect haircut for teens in school and college.
 It has stylish layers without being too long, which makes it easy to maintain.
 If you tie your hair in a pony or a bun, the layers will make it look effortlessly fashionable.

 Multiple layers paired with side bangs make up this haircut.
-The bangs make your face look longer and leaner.
+The medium shag with bangs make your face look longer and leaner.
 The multiple layers of flicked in and out ends accentuate your face shape and lines.

 The smooth shag looks super sleek.
 Its side layers are combed out while the back layers are curled at the ends.
 You can achieve this look with the help of a round brush and a blow dryer.
 Get some highlights or lowlights to add dimension to your locks.

 Say hello to the choppy shag or, as I like to call it, the modern emo look.
-This hairstyle is comprised of multiple layers with choppy ends.
+This hairstyle consists of multiple layers with choppy ends.
 The choppy ends accentuate the layers and hair texture.
 Add some honey blonde highlights, and you’ll be ready to belt out “Sk8er Boi”!